History of early Islamic Tunisia: Conquest of Egypt

 In 969 the Fatimid caliph al-Mu'izz sent against Egypt his best general Jawhar al-Rumi, who led a Kotama Berber army.
 Egypt then was nominally under the Abbasid Caliphate, yet since 856 Egypt had been ruled by Turks, now by the Turkish Ikhshidid dynasty; however, actual control had passed into the strong hands of the Ethiopian eunuch Abu-l-Misk Kafur for 22 years.
 At Kafur's death in 968, Egypt's leadership became weak and confused.
 The Fatimids in Ifriqiya, carefully observing these conditions in Misr (Egypt), ceased the opportunity to conquer.

 Jawhar al-Rumi accordingly managed the military conquest without great difficulty.
 The Shi'a Fatimids subsequently founded al-Qahira (Cairo) ["the victorious" or the "city of Mars"].
 In 970 the Fatimids also founded the world-famous al-Azhar mosque, which later became the leading Sunni theological center.
 Three years later al-Mu'izz the Fatimid caliph decided to leave Ifriqiyah for Egypt, which he did, taking everything, "his treasures, his administrative staff, and the coffins of his predecessors."
 This al-Mu'izz was highly educated, wrote Arabic poetry, had mastered Berber, studied Greek, and delighted in literature; he was also a very capable ruler and it was he who founded Fatimid power in Egypt.
 Once centered there the Fatimids expanded their possessions further, northeast to Syria and southeast to Mecca and Medina, while retaining control of North Africa until the late 11th century.
 From Cairo the Fatimids were to enjoy relative success, even with the loss of Ifriqiya, reigning until 1171.
 They became for a time the foremost power of Islam; they never returned to Ifriqiyah.
 Meanwhile, the Kotama Berbers, wornout from their conflicts on behalf of the Fatimids, disappeared from the streets of al-Qahira, and thereafter also from the life of al-Maghrib.

 The western lands of the Fatimids were assigned to Berber vassals who continued in name the Shi'a caliphate rule.
 The first chosen ruler was Buluggin ibn Ziri, son of Ziri ibn Manad (died 971), the Sanhaja Berber chieftain who had saved the Fatimids when besieged in Mahdiya by Abu Yazid (see above).
-The Zirid dynasty would eventually become the sovereign power in Ifiqiya.
+The Zirid dynasty would eventually become the sovereign power in Ifriqiya.